zigglzworth/GitHub-Trends/README.md

 # GitHub-Trends

-An iOS App that shows trending GitHub repos and allows marking favourites and sharing repo links
+An iOS App that shows trending GitHub repos and allows marking favourites and sharing repo links.
+Designed for both iPad and iPhone